pacroy/abap-ci-postman/README.md

 | x-csrf-token | *Automatically filled during run* |

 \* You can check the host and port via transaction `SICF` and select *Test Service*.
 \** You can also selectively run several packages, classes, or programs.
 Feel free to adjust the request XML.
+See object uri and type from *ABAP Communication Log* view in ADT.